kamilakis/rgwspublic/README.md

 }

 ```
-Note that username and password are given from the service
+Note that username and password is supplied from the service.

 `go get -v`

 `go run main.go`

-Two methods are exposed, AFMInfo() and Version():
+Two methods are exposed, `AFMInfo(string, string, string, string)` and `Version()`:
-AFMInfo() accepts two vat numbers, and service credentials (username, password).
+AFMInfo() accepts two vat numbers (strings), and service credentials (username, password).

 First VAT number is the callee, second is the one we want information for.
 The callee can be empty.